Shedding light on diabetes: Designing the book Bright Spots & Landmines

 Making Diabetes...
 Awesome?

-The book title went through several iterations before I became involved.
-One of the earliest (and quickly canned) titles was "Make Diabetes Awesome," which was ruled out since "awesome" probably isn't the fifth or fiftieth word people would use to describe diabetes.
+One of the earliest (and quickly canned) title ideas for the book was "Make Diabetes Awesome," which was quickly ruled out since "awesome" probably wasn't a word most people would use to describe diabetes.
 Yet, with any crazy idea, there was something there.

 Instead of awesome, I landed on the word approachable.
 The idea of making health tips, especially for chronic disease, approachable—dare we even say fun—was a challenge I really wanted to tango with.
 This word was at the top of my mind throughout the design process, and it informed my typography, color, tone, and photography decisions.